 Jumpers, sweatshirts, PE kits and book-bags can all be purchased directly from school.
-A price list and order form are available on the school website and paper copies are kept in the 'notices' section of the school foyer.
+A price list and order form are available on the school website.
 Once your child is on the school roll in September, you can order uniform online.
-The school keeps uniform in stock and orders are usually fulfilled within a few days.
+The school keeps uniform in stock so it is likely that these orders would be fulfilled before Monday 13th September.